 2. Pick flowers.

-One lovely aspect of nature hikes is the plethora of flowers lining the path.
+The plethora of flowers lining the path makes for a lovely nature hike.
 There are yellow, orange, purple, and red flowers beckoning little boys and girls to pick them.

 Little boys will carefully choose the perfect flower to give to the love of their life – their mother.
 Little girls randomly pick every flower they see to create the perfect bouquet.